 Stretching has so many benefits, including:

 Plus, the beauty of stretching is that it is completely free and you can begin to feel your body respond almost immediately.
+In addition to stretching, check out the Higher Dose Sauna Blanket to help you relax and wind down.

 If you’re feeling super inspired, try incorporating the same or similar nighttime routine into your morning self-care practice.
 Begin to take notice of how you feel changes throughout the day!